Marek Siwiec: Controversy

-During presidency campaign in 2000 a film was published revealing Marek Siwiec, then the chief of National Security Bureau, allegedly parodying a gesture of then pope John Paul II (making a cross sign in the air on arrival).
-In November 2007 Institute of National Remembrance (Commission for the Prosecution of Crimes against the Polish Nation), revealed that in 1986 he was registered as a Secret Collaborator until January 1990.
+During the 2000 Polish presidential election, a film was published revealing Siwiec, then the chief of the BBN, allegedly parodying a gesture of Pope John Paul II (making a cross sign in the air on arrival).
+In November 2007, the Institute of National Remembrance (IPN; a commission for the prosecution of crimes against the Polish nation), revealed that in 1986 he was registered as an unofficial collaborator until January 1990.
 Marek Siwiec denied those claims.
-On 26 March 2009 Institute of National Remembrance, after its own investigation, decided about discontinuance of the proceedings due to lack of evidence about collaboration.
+After concluding its own investigation, on 26 March 2009 the IPN, decided to discontinue the proceedings due to a lack of evidence about collaboration.